 - ⅓ cup rice vinegar

-- 1 tbsp honey or rice syrup for vegan diet
+- 1 tablespoon honey or rice syrup for vegan diet

 Instructions